-- Measure the distance from the first right alignment line "0" of the course below into the corner post or J-Channel and subtract 1/4" (A). - Measure from the left side flange of panel and cut to this length. - Measure from the left end of the lowest panel and cut to this length. - Engage lock securely into continuous top lock of course below. - Align lowest panel left edge with right alignment line "O" of the course below.
+- Measure the distance from the first right alignment line "0" of the course below into the corner post or J-Channel and subtract 1/4" (A). - Measure from the left side flange of panel and cut to this length. - For Triple 5", measure from the left end of the lowest panel and cut to this length. - Engage lock securely into continuous top lock of course below. - Align left side flange with right alignment line "0" of the course below.